View Printable PDF Version |

 Kumar TC, Dhah RS, Chitlange CM, et al.

-Effects of intranasal administration of norethisterone on follicular genesis, cervical mucus, vaginal cytology, endometrial morphology and reproductive-endocrine profile in women.
+Effects of intranasal administration of norethisterone on follicular genesis,

 Contraception.